-- However, with the still significant differences that exist between individual ECECs in their capacity, expertise and willingness to offer a truly inclusive, supportive and welcoming environment to all children, some families continue to experience barriers to their child's enrolment / continued enrolment (which can even include the exclusion of their child from a centre), as well as programmes that do not meet their child's needs.
-This can result in their having to make difficult choices about the best options for the child and themselves. - Greater workforce participation by mothers of young children also of course means that families frequently have need of greater access (including extended hours) to an ECEC something that can be an especial challenge when a child has additional support needs.
+• With the still significant differences that exist between individual ECECs in their capacity, expertise and willingness to offer a truly inclusive, supportive and welcoming environment to all children, some families continue to experience barriers to their child's enrolment / continued enrolment (which can even include the exclusion of their child from a centre), as well as programmes that do not meet their child's needs.

+This can result in their having to make difficult choices about the best options for the child and themselves.

+Greater workforce participation by mothers of young children means that families frequently have need of greater access (including extended hours) to an ECEC - something that can be especially challenging when a child has additional support needs.
 This can be for reasons both of the funding available (which rarely extends to a full day) and the perceived capacity for the child's needs to be satisfactorily met.